-In the direction of our study, Shimizu has done pioneering work for the case of the planar Sierpinski carpet, PSC for short, in the very recent paper \cite{Shimizu1}.
-Extending Kusuoka-Zhou's method, he has constructed $p$-energy and corresponding $p$-energy measure for $p > \dim_{AR}({\rm PSC}, d_E)$, and done detailed analysis on those objects.
-In particular, he has shown that the collection of functions with finite $p$-energies is a Banach space that is reflective and separable.
-His proof of reflectivity and separability can be easily applied to our general case as well.
+In the direction of our study, Shimizu has done pioneering work for the case of the planar Sierpinski carpet, PSC for short, in the very recent paper \cite{Shimizu2}.
+Extending Kusuoka-Zhou's method, he has constructed a $p$-energy and the corresponding $p$-energy measure for $p > \dim_{AR}({\rm PSC}, d_E)$, and done detailed analysis of those objects.
+In particular, he has shown that the collection of functions with finite $p$-energies is a Banach space that is reflexive and separable.
+His proof of reflexivity and separability can be easily extended to our general case as well.
 See Theorem~\ref{CPE.thm15} for details.

 Our framework on metric spaces is the theory of partitions introduced in \cite{GAMS}.
 Let $(K, d)$ be a compact metric space.
-We always suppose that $(K, d)$ is connected.
-Roughly speaking, a partition of $K$ is successive divisions of $K$ by its compact subsets.
+We always suppose that $(K, d)$ is connected in this paper.
+Roughly speaking, a partition of $K$ is a sequence of successive divisions of $K$ by some of its compact subsets.
 The idea is illustrated in Figure~\ref{FIGINT2}.
 Let $T_0 = \{\phi\}$ and set $K_{\phi} = K$.
-Starting from $K$, we first divide $K$ into finite number of descendants $K_w$'s for $w \in T_1$, i.e.
+Starting from $K$, we first divide $K$ into finite number of children $K_w$ for $w \in T_1$, i.e.

-$T_1$ is thought of as the collection of descendants of $T_0$ and denoted by $S(\phi)$.
-Then we repeat this process of division again, i.e. each $w \in T_1$ has the collection of its descendants $S(w)$ such that
+$T_1$ is thought of as the collection of its children of $T_0$ and denoted by $S(\phi)$.
+Then we repeat this process of division, i.e. each $w \in T_1$ has a collection of its children, $S(w)$, such that